nomidi/silverstripe-seo-hero-tool/README.md

 ![](docs/images/seotitle.png)

 It is possible to define the SEO Title via the *config.yml*-file.
-This is explained in the part *Creating default settings in the configuration* later in this document.
+This is explained in the part [Creating default settings in the configuration](#define-title-for-page-types).
 But it is also possible to set the SEO Title manually.
 The order of appearance if the following:
 - default Title